 To tackle these issues, we exploit an Archimedean copula-based model framework tailored for jointly analysis of multivariate intermediate event times subject to dependent censoring due to the terminal event death.
-Despite the wealthy literature of copula models for ordered bivariate survival data \citep{ peng2007semicompeting,lakhal2008, yu2025exploring} or multivariate survival data \citep{ prenen2017extending,li2018varying} but subject to independent censoring, these methods are rarely applicable for the cases with multiple intermediate events subject to dependent censoring as we considered.
+Despite the wealthy literature of copula models for ordered bivariate survival data \citep[e.g.,][] {peng2007semicompeting,lakhal2008, yu2025exploring} and multivariate survival data \citep{ prenen2017extending,li2018varying}, which typically assume independent censoring, these methods are rarely applicable to settings involving multiple intermediate events subject to dependent censoring as considered in this study.
 Based on the joint modeling framework, we then develop a nonparametric method for estimating marginal components, along with a pseudo-likelihood estimator for the association parameter among intermediate events.
 Our proposed method enables to leverage the onset information of multiple intermediate events for dynamic prediction of overall survival subsequently.

 The rest of the article is organized as follows.
-Section \ref{sec:model} presents the proposed copula-based model framework.
-Section \ref{sec:estimation} describes the proposed estimation method.
-Section \ref{sec:prediction} provides a detailed dynamic terminal prediction algorithm and predictive accuracy measures.
-Section \ref{sec:realdata} reports an analysis of the motivating real data example.
+Section \ref{sec:model} describes the proposed copula-based model framework.
+Section \ref{sec:estimation} develops the estimation method, and Section \ref{sec:prediction} details a procedure for dynamic prediction of overall survival.
+Section \ref{sec:simulation} reports simulation results and an analysis of the motivating data.
 The paper concludes with a discussion in Section \ref{sec:conclusion}.
-Due to the page limit, a thorough simulation study in comparison with the other competing algorithms, and rigorous theoretical proofs for the asymptotic properties of the proposed estimator, are included in the supplementary material.
+Due to the page limit, a thorough simulation study in comparison with the other competing algorithms, and rigorous theoretical proofs for the asymptotic properties of the proposed estimator, are included in the Supplementary Materials.